-Yokohama has long been a center for automotive and automotive parts industries.
+Yokohama has long been a center for automotive and autoparts industries in Japan.
 In addition to Nissan, Mazda and Panasonic that all have major establishments in Yokohama, top international automotive parts suppliers such as Bosch (global headquarters in Germany) and Adient (U.S.) have chosen to locate in Yokohama.
 Many of these companies have invested in leading edge R&D that will pave the way to innovation in fields such as automation and Mobility as a Service (MaaS).
 Nissan, Denso, and other global companies have established specialized R&D facilities to accelerate research for new mobility solutions and spur open innovation with non-automotive collaborators.
 There are also several emerging mobility firms in Yokohama attracting international attention.

 Yokohama’s universities are also playing a crucial role in advancing visionary research on next-generation mobility solutions.
 Most notably, Yokohama National University (YNU) has established a Next Urban Laboratory that aims to foster collaboration between regional actors and promote research projects in various interdisciplinary fields including mobility.
 Nearly 40 organizations including companies, universities and research institutions have joined this project as official partners.
 Keio University and the Tokyo Institute of Technology also work on mobility-related research on their Yokohama campuses.

-Another major advantage is the city’s active role in promoting innovation and pioneering pilot projects to test out emerging technologies.
-Through its IoT innovation platform ITOP Yokohama, Yokohama promotes innovation that stems from the fusion of manufacturing and IT, and supports collaboration across business, government, and academia.
+Another major advantage is the city’s active role in promoting innovation and pioneering pilot projects to test out emerging technologies, including in the automotive field in Japan Through its IoT innovation platform ITOP Yokohama, Yokohama promotes innovation that stems from the fusion of manufacturing and IT, and supports collaboration across business, government, and academia.
 This cross-sector collaboration has given birth to numerous ground-breaking field tests conducted right in the middle of Yokohama’s booming business centers, involving technology such as autonomous and eco-friendly vehicles, drones, and robots.
 For example, Nissan Motors and DeNA have started field testing Easy Ride, a transport service utilizing driverless vehicles in the Minato Mirai 21 District in early 2018.
-One could say the future of mobility lies in Yokohama.
+One could say the future of mobility and automotive tech lies in Yokohama, Japan.

 At a Glance